Criteria and Guidelines

 - To this end, scholarship recipients are selected not only for their ability and their need, but also for their demonstrated commitment to giving back to the larger community through their work.

 - Applicants must be citizens of the United States or be in possession of a Green Card (formally known as a Permanent Resident Card or Form I-551).

 - Applicants must be pursuing an undergraduate or graduate degree in a design or art discipline listed below and intend to pursue that discipline as a career.

 - Applicants must be matriculated (or planning to matriculate) at accredited colleges and universities in Washington DC, Maryland or Virginia for the Fall 2019/Spring 2020 academic year and must maintain full-time status for the entire year.*

 - Incoming students who have yet to enroll must submit proof of acceptance from schools of choice.

 - Though not a requirement, minority status is a significant factor considered in jury decisions.

 - Students must have at least a 2.0 GPA.

 - Scholarships are only awarded to students who are in financial need; applicants must, therefore, provide complete financial aid information on the scholarship form and have the form signed by a financial aid officer

-- Deadline: Deadline: All entries will be due in April 2018 for the 2018/19 scholarship competition; students must be enrolled for the full Fall 2017/Spring 2018 academic year.
+- Deadline: Deadline: All entries will be due in Spring 2019 for the 2019/20 scholarship competition; students must be enrolled for the full Fall 2019/Spring 2020 academic year.